-Career & Internships
+Career

 Experience Career provides coaching, internship opportunities, and job search support to help students identify, explore, and prepare for their career options.
-Experience Career offers programs and services to all students regardless of their job or career path.
-While introductory career and major exploration happens with advisors, Experience Career offers Resume and Interview Preparation, Internship and Job Search preparation.
+This includes career and major exploration programs, resume, interview, internship and job search preparation.
 Additionally, Experience Career hosts a series of events each semester including opportunities to connect with employers and grad schools, workshops, and panel presentations for a variety of career interests.

-Experience Career is located in The X, on the second floor of the Student Center.
+Experience Career is located on the second floor of the Student Center.